 Inheritance, trust and will disputes often involve other family members who get caught up in the process, which makes the situation even more complex.
 In the meantime, the whole estate or trust in question could be in limbo until the matter has been resolved.

 If you and your family are going through a family bereavement and you’re concerned about a will or trust, or the inheritance, don’t hesitate to call our inheritance lawyers free on 0808 164 0808.
 You can also request a call back, and we will call you.

 Inheritance and contentious probate litigation

 The law surrounding contentious probate disputes is complicated and confusing to an individual, meaning it is difficult for them to work out what rights, if any, they have and what can be done.

 It can be very challenging for anyone thinking about bringing a claim or facing the possibility of having to defend one.

 It is important that if a will, inheritance or trust dispute does arise, that advice is taken from someone who is not only experienced and knowledgeable in that area of law, but who is also sensitive to your needs and can appreciate the difficulties that you are facing.

 Types of will, inheritance and trust disputes

 We focus on resolving the matter and working with you to find an amicable and cost-effective solution, ideally without the need for court proceedings.
-However, if court cannot be avoided then we have a great deal of experience in successfully representing clients at court and we fight hard to protect your interests whilst offering pragmatic and down to earth advice.
+However, if court cannot be avoided then we have plenty of experience in successfully representing clients at court and we fight hard to protect your interests while offering pragmatic and constructive advice.